-Aquifer modeling consists commonly out of three differential systems:
+Aquifer modeling consists commonly of three differential systems.
+3D SMART depicts these (and marine domains) with advanced Voronoi meshes.

 1. the groundwater level simulation.
 The groundwater level, the water table, or, measured downwards from the surface, the groundwater head, is governed by the hydraulic pressure.
 Inertia, advection and turbulence play no role.
 That yields a very simple diffusion/conduction type partial differential equation that determines the ceiling of the water saturation of the ground.
 The coefficients in this system merely depend on the conductivity (here: hydraulic conductivity) and the specific storage of the ground material.
 Source and sink terms, depending on conducted water injection or removal respectively, alter the initial groundwater head distribution.